techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-magic5-ultimate-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 While the Move to iOS app can be easy to use, you need to know a couple of things before transferring.

 - Ensure the android and iOS device can connect to Wi-Fi
-- Ensure the Asus ROG Phone 8 Pro devices have enough power to complete the process/ plug the Asus ROG Phone 8 Pro devices into power
+- Ensure the Honor Magic5 Ultimate devices have enough power to complete the process/ plug the Honor Magic5 Ultimate devices into power
 - The iOS device should run on iOS 9.0 or higher
 - The android device should run on android 4.0 or higher
 - Check the capacity of the transferred content, whether it will fit the new iOS device.